Cogenesis of Baryon Asymmetry and Gravitational Dark Matter from Primordial Black Holes: PBH and Cogenesis

 We assume PBHs to have formed after inflation during the era of radiation domination.
 Assuming radiation domination, the mass of the black hole from gravitational collapse is typically close to the value enclosed by the post-inflation particle horizon and is given by~\cite{Fujita:2014hha,Masina:2020xhk}

 with

-where $\mathcal{H}$ is the Hubble parameter, and $\gamma\simeq 0.2$ is a numerical factor which contains the uncertainty of the PBH formation.
+where $\mathcal{H}$ is the Hubble parameter, $M_\text{pl}$ is the Planck mass and $\gamma\simeq 0.2$ is a numerical factor which contains the uncertainty of the PBH formation.
 As mentioned earlier, PBHs are produced during the radiation dominated epoch, when the SM plasma has a temperature $T=T_\text{in}$ which is given by

 Once formed, PBH can evaporate by emitting Hawking radiation \cite{Hawking:1974rv, Hawking:1975vcx}.
 A PBH can evaporate efficiently into particles lighter than its instantaneous temperature $T_\text{BH}$ defined as \cite{Hawking:1975vcx}